A Smart Gift to Leave to Aquinas College

 - Seek the advice of your financial or legal advisor.

-- If you include Aquinas College in your plans, please use our legal name and federal tax ID.
+- If you include Aquinas in your plans, please use our legal name and federal tax ID.

 Legal Name: Aquinas College